 Keep in mind that you can’t directly purchase cryptocurrencies with fiat on Binance, so you’ll first have to go through Coinbase or CEX.io in order to pick up some BTC or ETH.

 If you’re looking for a great guide on how to use Binance, check out this comprehensive article.

-Recently, Changelly announced a partnership with CoolWallet, sanctioning CoolWallet users to now initiate a “seamless crypto-to-crypto exchange within the wallet interface.”
+This allows CoolWallet users to now initiate a “seamless crypto-to-crypto exchange within the wallet interface.”
 At present, the transfer option supports BTC, LTC, ETH, XRP, BCH, and several ERC20 tokens.
 Mix in highly regarded customer service, and Changelly is surely an exchange to consider when deciding on a cryptocurrency exchange that is right for you.

-Note that ShapeShift users may not directly purchase BTC or ETH with fiat, and may only transfer from another platform or exchange.
+Please note that ShapeShift users may not directly purchase BTC or ETH with fiat, and may only transfer from another platform or exchange.
 They do however support over 50 altcoins, ultimately providing an attractive option for users looking to diversify their portfolio.